 Jennifer Keil is an owner of 70 Degrees, an historical consulting firm.
-She is the co-creator of Oral History Projects at the Moulton Family Foundation, Balboa Island Museum, and Laguna Woods History Center.
+She is the co-creator of Oral History Projects at the Moulton Museum, Balboa Island Museum, Laguna Woods History Center, and the Consulate General of the Republic of Korea in Los Angeles.
+She is partnered with the Orange County Public Libraries with the OC Stories project.
 She has served as the SOHA California Delegate since 2015.

 Barbara Tabach is Project Director of the Southern Nevada Jewish Heritage Project of the Oral History Research Center at UNLV University Libraries.
 She has served as SOHA Secretary and Newsletter Editor since 2015.

 Joyce Moore is a retired Archivist at UNLV University Libraries.
 She is a long-time SOHA leader and member of the Board of Directors.
 She has served as SOHA’s Historian since 2015.